ankanSikdar/ankansikdar/README.md

 ## About Me
 - :bulb: Always interested in learning new things
-- :computer: Working as an SAP Technical Consulatant for the past 3 years
+- :computer: Working as an SAP Technical Consultant for the past 3 years

 📈 **My GitHub Stats:**